jotjotdotio/tablo/specification.md

 ### Dates and Times

 Dates and times are represented as modified RFC 3339 date string.
-Because of the ambiguity between standalone calendar years or hours in RFC 3339 and integers in the __Tablo__ format, a date must always be prefixed by a literal hash mark (`#`).
+Because of the ambiguity between standalone calendar years or hours in RFC 3339 and integers in the __tablo__ format, a date must always be prefixed by a literal hash mark (`#`).

 | Description                                        | Format                      | Example                  |
 |----------------------------------------------------|-----------------------------|--------------------------|